ELDAELRA/elda_cmtk/README.md

 10. Dump the various CSV reports (as built at 4 and 5) to SQL databases.
 This is implemented in the `crawler_dbdumper` tool.
 11. Interact with the SQL databases (handled with PostgreSQL) via a console allowing us to perform random SQL queries, as well as to dump in a straightforward manner the selected data in a CSV format compatible with the formats generated at 4 and 5.
 This is implemented in the `crawler_dbretriever` tool.
 12. Integrate the results of the manual TU-level quality control annotations and of the PSI validation into the TU information.
 This is implemented in the `crawler_qcintegrator` tool.
+13. Generate TMX files based on the manual quality control information and on the PSI information.
+This is implemented in the `crawler_tmxbuilder` tool.

 All tools are equipped with a command-line help system and with UNIX man pages.
-In order to get the gestalt of the toolkit, you can have a look at its synthetic [diagram](./doc/elda_cmtk.svg).
+In order to get the gestalt of the toolkit, you can have a look at its synthetic [diagram](./elda_cmtk.svg).

 Usage
 -----